JaredTMurray/Mission-to-Mars/README.md

 ## Results:
 ### Deliverable 1:
-Jupyter [MarsData Part 1](#) notebook contains the code that scrapes the Mars news titles and preview text.
+Jupyter [Mars Data Part 1](#) notebook contains the code that scrapes the Mars news titles and preview text.
 -	Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup).
 (10 points)
 -	The titles and preview text of the news articles were scraped and extracted.
 (20 points)
 -	The scraped information was stored in the specified Python data structure—specifically, a list of dictionaries.
 (10 points)

 ### Deliverable 2:
-A Jupyter notebook containing code that scrapes the Mars weather data and that cleans, visualizes, and analyzes that data.
+A Jupyter [Mars tempertaure Date Part 2](#) notebook containing code that scrapes the [Mars weather data](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) and that cleans, visualizes, and analyzes that data.
 -	The HTML table was extracted into a Pandas DataFrame.
 Either Pandas or Splinter and Beautiful Soup were used to scrape the data.
 The columns have the correct headings and data types.
 (15 points)
 -	The data was analyzed to answer the following questions, and a data visualization was created to support each answer: (40 points)
  -	How many months exist on Mars?